Healthy Pumpkin Pancakes

 • All made in the blender.
 Seriously, you don’t even need a mixing bowl to prep everything!

 • No eggs or dairy.
-With none of these ingredients needed, these pancakes are perfect if you follow a vegan and/or gluten free diet.
+With none of these ingredients needed, these pancakes are perfect if you follow a vegan and/or gluten-free diet.
+Also, no egg substitutes either!

 • Accidentally flourless.
 By using rolled oats as the base, this recipe skips the need for any white flour, adding extra fiber and protein.

-Now, just because these pancakes are healthy does not mean they compromise on taste.
-Like almond flour pancakes, the texture is extra thick, fluffy, and soft in the middle.
-They are pleasantly sweet and full of pumpkin flavor, and perfect with some maple syrup and other toppings!
+• PERFECT, seriously.
+The texture is extra thick, fluffy, and soft in the middle.
+They are pleasantly sweet and full of pumpkin flavor.

 Ingredients needed